xmos/lib_sw_pll/doc/rst/sw_pll.rst

 The xcore-ai device has a number of resources on chip which can be connected together to manage signals and application clocks.
 In the provided examples both `clock blocks` and `ports` are connected together to provide an input to the PFD which calculates frequency error.
-Resources are additionally provide an optional prescaled output clock for comparison with the input reference.
+Resources additionally provide an optional prescaled output clock for comparison with the input reference.

 Simple Example Resource Setup
 -----------------------------